isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-???
+`std::string_view` (C++17) is read only.

 ##### Enforcement

 ???

-### <a name="Rstr-zstring"></a>SL.str.3: Use `zstring` or `czstring` to refere to a C-style, zero-terminated, sequence of characters
+### <a name="Rstr-zstring"></a>SL.str.3: Use `zstring` or `czstring` to refer to a C-style, zero-terminated, sequence of characters

 ##### Reason

 Readability.
 Statement of intent.
-A plain `char*` can be a pointer to a single character, a pointer to an arry of characters, a pointer to a C-style (zero terminated) string, or event to a small integer.
+A plain `char*` can be a pointer to a single character, a pointer to an array of characters, a pointer to a C-style (zero terminated) string, or even to a small integer.
 Distinguishing these alternatives prevents misunderstandings and bugs.

 ##### Example

     void f1(const char* s); // s is probably a string

-All we know is that it is supposet ot bet the nullptr or point to at least one character
+All we know is that it is supposed to be the nullptr or point to at least one character

     void f1(zstring s);     // s is a C-style string or the nullptr void f1(czstring s);    // s is a C-style string that is not the nullptr